 The importance of ethics training for insurance people is going to soar over the next three years.
 And when I say soar, that’s no exaggeration.
 Insurance people are going to be weighed up and tested like never before.

 There are three drivers to this.
-Firstly, new regulations coming out next year in the UK will reinforcement the importance of ethics in how individuals and firms should operate in regulated markets.
+Firstly, new regulations in the UK will reinforcement the importance of ethics in how individuals and firms should operate in regulated markets.
 Secondly, those same regulations will introduce both much clearer individual accountability within regulated firms, and an organisational map detailing which individuals are responsible for particular regulated activities.
 And thirdly, the FCA is moving forward with its use of data driven tools like machine learning to identify trends and pockets of misconduct.

 What this adds up to, and behind my use of the word ‘soar’, is the ability to both discover misconduct and to hold individuals to account.
 The FCA estimates that the level of detected misconduct is going to increase by 25%, and perhaps more.
 Think of it like this: the machine learning identifies misconduct, draws a line from it to an individual on the responsibility map and sends a recommendation for a review of that person’s certification to a supervisor, all in a day’s work.